PrathikG/BookMyRoom/README.md

 # BookMyRoom
-Facilitates easy management and administration of a hotel.
+Facilitates easy management and administration of a hotel.<br>
+Authors - Prathik G , Rayan D'Silva